 Set high on the mountain it has unsurpassed views of the city below said to resemble a kaleidoscope.

 The 7000 square foot castle has eight levels and ten balconies to enjoy the views.
 Twenty rooms; five bedrooms, 7-1/2 bathrooms, four fireplaces, and three garages.
-A 17 foot waterfall in the living room, hot tub that seats 20, and a dungeon.
+A 17-foot waterfall in the living room, a hot tub that seats 20, and a dungeon.